mastja/hashMap/README.md

 I wrote the code in the following functions: hashLinkNew(), hashMapInit(), hashMapCleanUp(), hashMapGet(),
     resizeTable(), hashMapPut(), hashMapRemove(), hashMapContainsKey(), hashMapSize(), hashMapCapacity()
     hashMapEmptyBuckets(), hashMapTableLoad() and hashMapPrint()

+I also wrote the following functions in the dictionary spellchecker program: loadDictionary() and main()